uno-jerome/Product-Validator/README.md

 # Product Code Validator — What's your DFA
 > **COM243**

-A native desktop application built with Python, NiceGUI, and MySQL that validates structured inventory product codes using a formally defined and minimized Deterministic Finite Automaton (DFA)
+A native desktop application built with Python, NiceGUI, and MySQL that validates structured inventory product codes using a formally defined and minimized Deterministic Finite Automaton (DFA).

 ## Table of Contents